Chart Color Schemes

 Kyogle is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Kyogle's dwelling structure, as per the latest Census, consisted of 89.7% houses and 10.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro NSW's 86.8% houses and 13.2% other dwellings.
-Home ownership in Kyogle was at 43.4%, similar to Non-Metro NSW.
-The remaining dwellings were either mortgaged (25.0%) or rented (31.6%).
+Kyogle's dwelling structures, as per the latest Census, consisted of 89.7% houses and 10.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This is compared to Non-Metro NSW's 86.8% houses and 13.2% other dwellings.
+Home ownership in Kyogle was at 43.4%, with mortgaged dwellings at 25.0% and rented ones at 31.6%.
 The median monthly mortgage repayment in the area was $1,142, below Non-Metro NSW's average of $1,452.
-The median weekly rent figure was recorded at $280, compared to Non-Metro NSW's $300.
-Nationally, Kyogle's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Median weekly rent in Kyogle was recorded at $280, compared to Non-Metro NSW's $300.
+Nationally, Kyogle's median monthly mortgage repayment is significantly lower than the Australian average of $1,863, and rents are substantially below the national figure of $375.

 Frequently Asked Questions - Housing